 Mitya’s 2019-2020 starts with a bang performing in both concerto and recital roles at the Napa Valley Music Festival.
 This season will bring concert engagements across North America including his recital debut at Carnegie Hall’s Weill Recital Hall.
 A passionate advocate for new music, Mitya has collaborated with leading contemporary composers including Hannah Lash, Lansing McLoskey and Alejandro Viñao.
 Mostly recently Mitya appeared with the Hartford Symphony Orchestra performing Avner Dorman’s double percussion concerto, Perfumes, Spices, Toxins!, under the baton of maestra Carolyn Kuan.
 Other recent engagements include a performance of Emmanuel Sejourne’s Concerto for Marimba for Strings with the Frost Symphony Orchestra and an appearance at the Arts Basel Festival as a featured Grand Art Tour Artist.
 He has been performing internationally as a part of the “Elemental Culture” percussion project since 2015.

 Born in Minsk, Belarus, Mitya began learning music from an early age.
 At the age of seven he was accepted to the Special Music School at the Saint-Petersburg State Conservatoire in Russia.
 He earned his bachelor’s degree from University of Miami’s Frost School of music and his master’s degree from the Saint-Petersburg State Conservatoire.
-Most recently Mitya completed his Artist Diploma at Yale University where he was a member of the world-renowned Yale Percussion Group.
+Most recently Mitya completed a master’s degree at Yale University where he was a member of the world-renowned Yale Percussion Group.
 His teachers include Robert Van Sice and Concert Artist Guild alumnus Svet Stoyanov.

 Mitya is a proud Vic Firth Mallet Company Educational Artist and is currently based in Miami, Florida.